davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** The DAX code snippet you provided is used to create a measure called `Count_Negative_Consultant`.
 Here's a breakdown of what it does in simple business terms:

-1. **Purpose**: This measure counts the number of unique employees (consultants) who have recorded negative hours in their timesheets.
+1. **Purpose**: This measure is designed to count the number of unique employees (consultants) who have recorded negative hours in a timesheet.
+Negative hours might indicate that an employee has made an error in reporting their hours or that there are adjustments to their recorded time.

 2. **Components**:
    - **`CALCULATE`**: This function changes the context in which data is evaluated.
-It allows you to apply filters to your calculations.
+In this case, it is used to apply a specific filter to the data being counted.
    - **`DISTINCTCOUNT('vw_missing_timesheet'[EmployeeName])`**: This part counts the number of unique employee names in the `vw_missing_timesheet` table.
-It ensures that each employee is only counted once, even if they have multiple entries.
+It ensures that each employee is only counted once, even if they have multiple entries with negative hours.
-   - **`'vw_missing_timesheet'[MissingHours] < 0`**: This filter condition specifies that only the records where the `MissingHours` are less than zero should be considered.
-In other words, it focuses on cases where employees have negative hours logged, which might indicate issues like over-reporting or errors in timesheet submissions.
+   - **`'vw_missing_timesheet'[MissingHours] < 0`**: This filter condition specifies that only the records where the `MissingHours` are less than zero should be considered in the count.
+Essentially, it filters the data to include only those instances where employees have negative hours.

-3. **Outcome**: The measure ultimately provides a count of how many different employees have negative hours recorded in their timesheets.
-This information can be useful for identifying potential problems in time reporting or for addressing discrepancies in employee work hours.
+3. **Outcome**: The result of this measure is a single number that tells you how many different employees have reported negative hours in their timesheets.
+This information can be useful for identifying potential issues in time reporting, such as errors or discrepancies that need to be addressed.

-In summary, `Count_Negative_Consultant` helps businesses track and manage timesheet accuracy by identifying how many unique consultants have logged negative hours, which could signal a need for further investigation or correction.
+In summary, `Count_Negative_Consultant` provides a count of unique consultants who have negative hours recorded, helping the business monitor and manage timesheet accuracy.

 **`CountNegativeMissingHours`**